celiao/django-rest-authemail/README.rst

 Play with password reset and change!

 If you are having trouble getting your code to execute, or are just curious, try out the Django REST Framework Browsable API.
-If you type an Authemail endpoint into your browser, the Browsable API should appear (``runserver`` should still be executing from Step 8).
+If you type an Authemail endpoint into your browser, the Browsable API should appear (``runserver`` should still be executing).
 For example,

 .. code-block:: python